Did you know?

 - Info About the Whale shark

-Essential Information for your Shark Dive
+Essential Information for your Whale Shark Dive

 When are the best times to swim with Whale Sharks?

-Ningaloo Whalesharks operate whale shark tours from the 15th March to the 15th September each year, which covers the entire Ningaloo whale shark season in Exmouth, and we consistently have swum with whale sharks most years at these times.
+Ningaloo Whalesharks operate whale shark tours from the 15th March to the end of September each year, which covers the entire Ningaloo whale shark season in Exmouth, and we consistently have swum with whale sharks most years at these times.
 We operate every day of the season, the exceptions being bad weather, circumstances beyond our control, and needing a minimum number of passengers to run a tour on a given day.

 When is your Booking Office in town open?